 Collateral Loans

-4. Collateral loans are unconditional obligations1 for the payment of money secured by the pledge of an investment2 and meet the definition of assets as defined in SSAP No. 4, and are admitted assets to the extent they conform to the requirements of this statement.
+4. Collateral loans are unconditional obligations1 for the payment of money secured by the pledge of a qualifying investment2 and meet the definition of assets as defined in SSAP No. 4, and are admitted assets to the extent they conform to the requirements of this statement.
 The outstanding principal balance on the loan and any related accrued interest shall be recorded as an admitted asset subject to the following limitations:

 Loan Impairment—Determination as to the impairment of a collateral loan shall be based on current information and events.
 When it is considered probable that any portion of amounts due under the contractual terms of the loan will not be collected the loan is considered impaired.
 The impairment shall be measured based on the fair value of the collateral less estimated costs to obtain and sell the collateral.
 The difference between the net value of the collateral and the recorded asset shall be written off in accordance with SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets;

-Nonadmitted Asset—In accordance with SSAP No. 20—Nonadmitted Assets, collateral loans secured by assets that do not qualify as investments shall be nonadmitted.
+Nonadmitted Asset—In accordance with SSAP No. 20—Nonadmitted Assets, collateral loans secured by assets that do not qualify as investments which would otherwise be admitted shall be nonadmitted.
 Further, any amount of the loan outstanding which is in excess of the permitted relationship of fair value of the pledged investment to the collateral loan shall be treated as a nonadmitted asset.

 Footnote 1: For purposes of determining a collateral loan in scope of this statement, a collateral loan does not include investments captured in scope of other statements.
 For example, SSAP No. 26R—Bonds includes securities (as defined in that statement) representing a creditor relationship whereby there is a fixed schedule for one or more future payments.
 Investments captured in SSAP No. 26R that are also secured with collateral shall continue to be captured within scope of SSAP No. 26R.

-Footnote 2: Investment defined as those assets listed in Section 3 of Appendix A-001—Investments of Reporting Entities.
+Footnote 2: A qualifying investment defined as those assets listed in Section 3 of Appendix A-001—Investments of Reporting Entities which would if held by the insurer would qualify for admittance.
+For example, if the collateral would not qualify for admittance under SSAP No. 4 due to encumbrances or other third-party interests, then it does not meet the definition of "qualifying" and the collateral loan, or any portion thereof which is not adequately collateralized, is not permitted to be admitted.

 Status: